irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 --- abstract

-This memo describes the code of conduct for participation in the Internet Research Task Force (IRTF).
+This document describes the code of conduct for participants in the Internet Research Task Force (IRTF).

+The IRTF recognises that research is most effective when done in an open and inclusive forum that encourages diversity of ideas and diversity of participation.
+Through this code of conduct, the IRTF will continue to strive to create and maintain an environment that encourages broad participation, and one in which people from different backgrounds are treated with dignity, decency, and respect

 --- middle